-CEP Magazine - August 2021 Implement information governance to successfully manage ungoverned data
+Compliance Today - December 2021 How to successfully manage ungoverned data for risk mitigation

-By Dean Gonsowski, JD
+By Dean Gonsowski, Esq.

-Dean Gonsowski (dean.gonsowski@activenav.com) is the Chief Revenue Officer of ActiveNav in Reston, Virginia, USA.
+Dean Gonsowski (dean.gonsowski@activenav.com) is the Chief Revenue Officer at ActiveNav, located in the Washington, DC, metro area.

-- twitter.com/dean_gonsowski - linkedin.com/in/dean-gonsowski
+- linkedin.com/in/dean-gonsowski-2a469/ - @dean_gonsowski

 Are we currently experiencing a data explosion, as many pundits claim?
-If the general volume of data is truly exploding, it is the longest and slowest explosion that we have ever seen.
-Despite the poor analogy, one thing is very clear: Organizations are struggling to control this growth of data, leaving them subject to significant compliance, privacy, and security risks.
+If the general volume of data is truly exploding, it is the longest and continuous explosion that we have ever seen.
+While organizations are struggling to control this data proliferation, they're also facing increased regulatory compliance issues, ranging from state-based privacy initiatives like the California Privacy Rights Act to New York's cybersecurity regulation, to even more novel regimes like Illinois's new biometric rules.
+In concert, headlong data and regulatory growth means an even larger burden for regulated entities in the healthcare, financial services, and energy sectors.

-As much as 90% of a company's data environment can be made up of unstructured data.
-Unstructured data doesn't fit into predefined data models and is therefore inherently full of risk because it's hard to search, analyze, and control.
-No one knows what's hiding in this mess of data, which is often created by users and usually includes sensitive information that hackers look for, such as personally identifiable information (PII), Social Security numbers, and credit card information.
-Unstructured data is typically ungoverned, meaning that companies are sitting on huge amounts of risk, often unaware.
-It is a target for hackers because many companies do not know how much of it they have, where it's stored, or who owns it.
+"Unstructured" data can comprise as much as 90% of a company's data environment.^[1] Unstructured data is data that doesn't fit into predefined data models and is therefore inherently full of risk because it's hard to search, analyze, and control.
+No one knows what's hiding in this dark data, which is often created by users and usually includes sensitive information that hackers look for, such as personal identifiable information (PII), Social Security numbers, and credit card information.

-Meanwhile, the looming threat of data breaches continues to grow.
-Alarmingly, in 2020, despite huge investments in cybersecurity technologies, the number of reported data breaches was the highest on record.
-On average, the cost per record breached was \$146.
-That cost went up to \$150 if the record contained PII, which is still the most compromised type of record with PII being breached in 80% of cases.
-[2] Other significant costs stemming from security incidents (that should not be overlooked) include reputational damage and loss of productivity.
+Simultaneously, the looming threat of data breaches continues to grow.
+Alarmingly, in 2020, despite huge investments in cybersecurity technologies, the number of compromised records was the highest on record.^[2] On average, the cost per record breached was \$146.
+That cost went up to \$150 if the record contained PII, which is still the most compromised type of record, with PII being breached in 80% of cases.^[3] Healthcare has been hit especially hard with compliance concerns during the pandemic.
+Today, healthcare data records are almost 50 times more valuable^[4] than the next highest-value record, and the average cost of a data breach for healthcare institutions stands at \$7.13 million-the most expensive of any sector.^[5]